JackCSheehan/byte-script/README.md

 Example:
 ```
-[If the current cell is zero, assign current cell to five and move 5 cells right]
+[If the current cell is zero, assign current cell to five and move five cells right]
 ?
 {
     =5;